orbitalchicken/Roadmap/README.md

 	yahoo urls are obsolete
 	imagemagik shows up in the menu
 	gdebi is in the menu
-	isolinux still points to initrd.img (we moved to lzma) Gtk
+	Gtk
 		Apply 17.x sauce
 		Remove CSD from dialogs